google/concatenate.js/README.md

 ## Advanced Usage

-For simulating a CommonJS environment you may consider calling concatenate(…) with a single file and embedding the output inside the module-wrapping closure.
-Due to the nature of non-global JS eval that should work just fine.
+The exported function supports a second param which is a funcion that gets to modify the output after the eval was added.
+You may find this useful for i.e. adding CommonJS module wrappers.
+For an example see example_common_js_simulator.js.